Cloudybadger29/GT3SimWheel/README.md

 - **Electronics & ECAD (In Progress)**: Custom carrier backplane currently being laid out in **KiCad EDA** around an ATmega32U4 controller, integrating anti-ghosting switching diodes and through-hole solder pads planned for manual assembly.
 - **Shifter Subassembly**: Dual-action magnetic paddle units driven by high-reliability Omron microswitches.

-*Note: All components are currently modeled and verified in CAD/ECAD.
-Physical fabrication and component procurement will begin upon finalization and sign-off of the PCB layout.*
+*Note: All components are currently modeled in CAD/ECAD.
+Physical manufacturing and component sourcing will begin once the PCB layout is complete.*

 ---